matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 ## Tradeoffs

+This proposal tries to keep it simple by letting the room admin mandate the retention behaviour for a room.
+However, we could alternatively have a negotiation between the client and its server to determine the viable retention for a room.
+Or we could have the servers negotiate together to decide the retention for a room.
+Both seem overengineered, however.

 This proposal deliberately doesn't address GDPR erasure or mega-redaction scenarios, as it attempts to build a coherent UX around the use case of users knowing their privacy requirements *at the point they send messages*.
 Meanwhile GDPR erasure is